CodeForPhilly/paws-data-pipeline/documentation/INITIATIVES.md

 2. It seems like a "Data Lake" would be valuable to hold detail information from all Operational Systems in a way that makes it readily available for ongoing analysis.
 This would be used by data scientists to develop analyses and perhaps by PAWS staff running pre-developed scripts to update existing analyses.
 This would not be an end-user reference system.
-That reference would be Salesforce along with the Operational Systems.
+End-user access is via the Operational Systems, with Salesforce focused on constituent information.

 ## Use Cases
 ### Use Case: PAWS Staff Member or Administrative Volunteeer